sharmasapna/topic_modelling/README.md

 bow_corpus = [dictionary.doc2bow(doc) for doc in cleaned_docs]
 ldamodels = gensim.models.ldamodel.LdaModel(bow_corpus, num_topics = 4, id2word=dictionary, passes=30)
 ```
+bow_corpus :
+Gensim creates a unique id for each word in the document.
+The produced corpus shown above is a mapping of (word_id, word_frequency).
+For example, (0, 7) above implies, word id 0 occurs seven times in the first document.
+Likewise, word id 1 occurs thrice and so on
 ## Printing the output
 ```ruby
 for i in ldamodels.print_topics(num_words = 18):